Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • vitamin complexes.

-Self-medication in this case can lead to serious complications.
-Means for the treatment of urethritis can be correctly selected only by a urologist based on the results of the examination.
+Self-medication in in this case can lead to serious complications.
+Only a urologist can select the correct medications for the treatment of urethritis based on the results of the examination.

 The course of treatment can last from several days to several weeks and depends on the form of the disease.
-Treatment of urethritis is carried out, as a rule, on an outpatient basis, but severe purulent complications require hospitalization.
+Treatment of urethritis is usually carried out on an outpatient basis, but severe purulent complications require hospitalization.

-The multidisciplinary clinic "Medikcity" occupies one of the leading positions in the diagnosis and treatment of urological diseases in Moscow.
-We will help you with prostate adenoma, prostatitis, pyelonephritis, impotence, decreased libido, urinary incontinence in women.
+Multidisciplinary clinic "MedicCity" occupies one of the leading positions in diagnosis and treatment urological diseases in Moscow.
+We will help you with prostate adenoma, prostatitis, pyelonephritis, impotence, decreased libido, and urinary incontinence in women.

-Highly professional doctors, modern equipment and the use of innovative technologies - these are the components of our success!
+Highly professional doctors, modern equipment and application innovative technologies- these are the components of our success!

 Causes